Ecological Wastewater Treatment & Sustainable Design Internship in Ecuador

 - An academic internship eligible for university credit.
 Check with your university to confirm if this internship qualifies for credit or alternatively we can assist you with purchasing transfer credits.

-- Airport transfers upon arrival and departure
+- Airport transfers upon arrival and departure (to/from Quito – not the project site)

-- Weekend accommodation in Quito upon arrival
+- Friday & Saturday accommodation in Quito upon arrival

 - One night accommodation in Quito prior to departure